strawberry-graphql/strawberry/docs/types/exceptions.md

 def not_a_class():
     pass

-// strawberry.type can only be used with class types.
-Provided object <function not_a_class at 0x10a20f700> is not a type.
+# Throws 'strawberry.type can only be used with class types.
+Provided object <function not_a_class at 0x10a20f700> is not a type.'
 ```

 ## ObjectIsNotAnEnumError